 Several members of the Androvette family remained in the area, many of whom made their livings in maritime occupations.
-Among the most prominent was Captain Peter Androvette.4 During the 1870s and 1880s, it appears that he lived on the eastern portion of Androvette Street (perhaps at No. 53 or No. 65) where he owned several houses.
-Androvette became associated with the Kreischer firm as manager of transportation for the brick works; he was master of, and part owner of, several of the Kreischer vessels5 which were used to transport raw materials and fuel to the works and finished products to local points and rail heads.
+Among the most prominent was Captain Peter Androvette.
+During the 1870s and 1880s, it appears that he lived on the eastern portion of Androvette Street (perhaps at No. 53 or No. 65) where he owned several houses.
+Androvette became associated with the Kreischer firm as manager of transportation for the brick works; he was master of, and part owner of, several of the Kreischer vessels which were used to transport raw materials and fuel to the works and finished products to local points and rail heads.
 In 1872 Androvette began to build a fleet of steam tugs, lighters, and barges which appear to have been separate from the Kreischer operation.
 In 1887 Androvette purchased from the Kreischer firm a lot on the north side of the slip adjacent to the Anderson New York Pressed Brick facility; on that site he established an ice, wood, and coal supply business.
 In 1891 Androvette founded the Androvette Towing and Transportation Company of South Amboy, New Jersey, which operated a fleet of tugboats.
 He was also one of the founders of the Perth Amboy Dry Dock Company and served as a director and president.
 Peter Androvette was an officer of the Methodist Chapel at Kreischerville during the 1870s and 1880s, and was later a member of the Bethel Methodist Episcopal Church of Tottenville.

 Peter Androvette's property management and business skills became evident at the close of the nineteenth century, as the manufacturing heyday of Kreischerville drew to a close.
 On July 5, 1899, at a public auction following the foreclosure of the property, Peter Androvette acquired the extensive landholdings, buildings, equipment, and stock of the Kreischer firm.
-In 1902 he incorporated the Kreischer Brick Manufacturing Company for the purpose of manufacturing front and fire brick and other articles.6 the brick works.
+In 1902 he incorporated the Kreischer Brick Manufacturing Company for the purpose of manufacturing front and fire brick and other articles.

+An Industrial Community.
+The main impetus for the growth of the village of Kreischerville was the provision of housing within walking distance of the brick works.
 Some of the properties Kreischer acquired for his company's clay deposits already had dwellings on them and he erected several additional dwellings to house the work force; by the early 1890s the Kreischer family owned around twentyfive houses in Kreischerville.
 On the parcel immediately north of the works, stood one of the existing houses, an old Androvette family dwelling (now No. 122 Androvette Street).
-Kreischer had built two large tenements: a frame building east of the older Androvette house that housed six families and a larger brick structure for twelve households (neither of the tenement buildings is standing).8 During the 1870s, a significant portion of the residents of Kreischerville lived in the tenements and in the boarding houses of Christian Neilsen (who had eleven boarders) and others, a condition that would change by the 1890s.
-In 1874 the road that became known as Kreischer Street was laid out along that boundary of a parcel of Kreischer's and a plot to the east owned by Peter Androvette.9 It appears that soon after that, the Kreischer firm erected a group of five double houses and two additional dwellings on the west side of Kreischer Street and five double houses on Androvette Street.
+By 1875 Kreischer had built two large tenements: a frame building east of the older Androvette house that housed six families and a larger brick structure for twelve households (neither of the tenement buildings is standing).
+During the 1870s, a significant portion of the residents of Kreischerville lived in the tenements and in the boarding houses of Christian Neilsen (who had eleven boarders) and others, a condition that would change by the 1890s.
+In 1874 the road that became known as Kreischer Street was laid out along that boundary of a parcel of Kreischer's and a plot to the east owned by Peter Androvette.
+It appears that soon after that, the Kreischer firm erected a group of five double houses and two additional dwellings on the west side of Kreischer Street and five double houses on Androvette Street.
 Double houses, or semi-detached cottages, became the dominant housing type in the village, with nearly twenty such structures built, including Nos.
-71-73 Kreischer Street.
+75-77 Kreischer Street.